 - Place potatoes onto a baking tray lined with a silicone baking mat or parchment paper (for easy cleaning).

-- Toss the potatoes with olive oil and a sprinkle of salt.½ tbsp olive oil, salt
+- Toss the potatoes with olive oil and a sprinkle of salt.½ tablespoon olive oil, salt

 - Roast for 35-45 minutes, until very soft in the center.
 Cook time largely depends on how “mini” your potatoes are.